Print-On-Demand vs Offset Printing: Which Wins?

 The last ten years—even the last five—have seen game-changing developments in printing technology.
-Even if print-on-demand has been around longer than that, we’re now seeing these digital machines produce exquisite quality.
+Even if print-on-demand has been around longer than that, we’re now seeing these digital machines produce exquisite quality (depending on which service you use).
 Advanced inkjet technology now creates pages and covers that are nearly identical to those created with traditional offset printing, offering incredible advantages to self-publishers.

 How can you make sure you're getting the most return out of it?
 Let's find out.

 How print-on-demand works (in 6 steps)

 - Choose your format.
 From coffee-table books to magazines to trade paperbacks, print-on-demand is compatible with any format you’d find in a bookstore.
 The more copies you order, the more cost-effective customization becomes (higher volume order makes it possible to try different endsheets, ribbon markers, or cover styles).
 That said, standard commercial sizes and papers are readily available across printers.

 - Create a properly formatted book file.
 Your PDF (or another print-ready file) will stay with the printer and can be called up any time an order is placed for your book.

 - List your book on major bookselling sites.
 You can do this using a “print-on-demand distributor” like KDP Print (for Amazon), IngramSpark, or Blurb.

 - Every time someone orders your book, the order is sent to the printer.
 Digital printers print and assemble your book all in one place.